TatuLund/grid-scroll-extension/README.md

 ## Release notes

+### Version 2.3.1
+- ColumnResizeCompensationMode.RESIZE_COLUMN is now applied to fill the empty space also when Grid is resized

 ### Version 2.3.0
 - Added ColumnResizeCompensationMode to choose between resizing Grid and resizing last column to compensate resizing of columns.